-- To continue adapting treatment modalities to ensure safe access to care for vulnerable population groups, with a focus on Telehealth. - Build fundraising, marketing, and communications capability in order to diversify revenue. - Complete cost efficiency programs to ensure maximum resource allocation to frontline service delivery. - Implement models of care aligned with the Australian Health Performance Framework.
+- To establish a social enterprise General Practice for people experiencing, or at risk of Homelessness. - To achieve accreditation to ASES Certificate Level Accreditation in accordance with SHS Requirements. - Enhance governance arrangements to ensure high quality. - To continue adapting treatment modalities to ensure safe access to care for vulnerable population groups, with a focus on Telehealth. - Build fundraising, marketing, and communications capability to diversify revenue. - Complete cost efficiency programs to ensure maximum resource allocation to frontline service delivery. - Implement models of care aligned with the Australian Health Performance Framework.